calvin-mcd/qorthoz/README.md

 ![](https://github.com/calvin-mcd/qorthoz/blob/main/Images/top.jpg)
 ![](https://github.com/calvin-mcd/qorthoz/blob/main/Images/bottom.jpg)

+## Firmware

+Firmware is written for vial and the source code is provided for edits.

 ## RGB Strip

 Please note that the PCB is using a STM32 MCU and thus runs on 3v3 logic.
 No additional logic shifter has been added to the board.
 If you use a 5V rgb strip solder Data IN and GND to the beginning of the strip but *DO NOT* solder power to the beginning but anywhere else on the strip.
 This should be enough to run a 5v strip on the 3v3 board.